rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 - **Cors__AllowedMethods**: comma-separated list of CORS allowed methods.
 This value should be set to *GET* to allow calls from the Blazor application.
 - **Scoreboard__Week**: week number for the scheduled games, should be a value between 1 and 17.
 When running all the applications together, this value should match in both the Football.Api and Football.Worker applications.

-Separately from the application settings, it is required to use a `.env` file, named `.env.api`, to store settings that should not be in the repo:
+Separately from the application settings, it is required to use a `.env` file, named `.env.api`, to store settings that should not be committed to the repo:
 - **ASPNETCORE_Kestrel__Certificates__Default__Password**: password for the custom certificate used by the application.
 - **MYSQLCONNSTR_FootballDbConnection**: database connection string.